Zinabuf/GCIM/README.md

 **DummyData.bed:** This is the PLINK binary format file, which includes genotype information.
 This follows the PLINK .bed file format.
 ## 1. Proposed direction.

- _<div align="justify">The **proposed direction** causal direction refers to the hypothesized G×E interaction in which the exposure affects the outcome, aligning with the researcher’s primary interest.
+ _<div align="justify">The **proposed causal direction** refers to the hypothesized G×E interaction in which the exposure affects the outcome, aligning with the researcher’s primary interest.
 The data should be carefully prepared and evaluated to test the causal direction according to the researcher’s specified hypothesis of interest.</div>_

 ### 1.1..
 Discovery input files
 The **outcome file** should include `FID`, `IID`, and the outcome variable.
 For binary outcomes, follow standard coding conventions: use **PLINK’s default coding (1 = Control, 2 = Case)** in the **discovery dataset**.